lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 ### LSP8 TokenId Metadata

-The JSON format of the [`LSP4Metadata`](./LSP-4-DigitalAsset-Metadata.md#lsp4metadata) data key can be used as a base for the metadata of a uniquely identifiable digital asset.
+The metadata for a specific of a uniquely identifiable digital asset (when this tokenId is represented by its own ERC725Y contract) can follow the JSON format of the [`LSP4Metadata`](./LSP-4-DigitalAsset-Metadata.md#lsp4metadata) data key.

-The `"attributes"` fields of the LSP4Metadata JSON can be used to describe the unique properties of the tokenId.
+This JSON format includes an `"attributes"` field to describe unique properties of the tokenId.

 ### Methods